-Durham, a Democrat, was the representative for Kentucky's 8th congressional district from 1877 to 1879.
+Durham was the representative for Kentucky’s 8th congressional district and was a Democrat.
+He served from 1877 to 1879.

 From Dec 1873 to Mar 1879, Durham missed 150 of 1,179 roll call votes, which is 12.7%.
 This is better than the median of 22.6% among the lifetime records of representatives serving in Mar 1879.
 The chart below reports missed votes over time.

 |Dec 1873-Feb 1874||78||3||3.8%||3rd|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000